MicrosoftDocs/winrt-api/windows.globalization.datetimeformatting/datetimeformatter_format_1437572336.md

 ## -remarks

 > [!NOTE]
-> This API is being updated to support the May 2019 Japanese era change.
-If your application supports the Japanese calendar, you should validate that it properly handles the new era.
+> If your application supports the Japanese calendar, you should validate that it properly handles the May 2019 Japanese era change.
 See [Prepare your application for the Japanese era change](/windows/uwp/design/globalizing/japanese-era-change) for more information.

 ## -examples